brandonavant/azure-hosted-minecraft/infra/opentofu-bootstrap/README.md

 * The **same** storage account.
 * **Different** containers and keys per environment.

-> Important: The resource group created by this script is for the **Terraform backend only**.
-The actual Minecraft infrastructure will live in separate resource groups created and managed by Terraform modules.
+> Important: The resource group created by this script is for the **OpenTofu backend only**.
+The actual Minecraft infrastructure will live in separate resource groups created and managed by OpenTofu modules.

 ---